chyuck/chyuck.github.io/README.md

 ### Senior Software Engineer and Team Lead at Smart Solutions, LLC
 May 2008 – Oct 2009 | Tashkent, Uzbekistan
+- Visual warehouse management desktop application:
+  - Leaded development process for a team of three developers and one QA
+  - Implemented generic data access layer which uses SQL Server or XML files as data store, using C#
+  - Implemented warehouse visual editor prototype for setting up aisles, sections and pallets, using C# with .NET WPF
+- Distributed kiosk system for sausage manufacturing plant:
+  - Gathered requirement from client, designed architecture, leaded development and installed/supported system on-site
+  - Implemented server component and integrated it with 1C:Enterprise ERP system through COM interface, using C# with .NET WCF
+  - Implemented invoice printing for touchscreen kiosk at retail warehouse, using C# with Excel

 ### Senior Software Engineer at Invenology Inc.
 Jan 2008 – Mar 2008 | Tashkent, Uzbekistan